cfstras/tudou/README.md

     tudou-scrape -send -json bla.json -queue huxlipux -region us-east-1

-Receives Video IDs from SQS, loads videos and uploads to S3.
+Receives Video IDs from SQS, loads videos (if the file is not already on S3) and uploads to S3.

     tudou-scrape -receive -queue huxlipux -region us-east-1 -bucket huxlipux

-**TODO**: The scraper does not yet check whether the files already exist, so be careful putting duplicates into the queue.
+### tudou-rename

+Renames Videos in the form `<Tudou-ID> *.*` to `<Tudou-ID>.*`, for the older version of the scraper which saved to `<id> <title>.json`.

 ## libs

 ### data

-Loader for Tudou Lists and users
+Loading library for Tudou list and user metadata, and loading from and to JSON and TSV

+### dl

+Wrapper around youtube-dl

+### color

+Little wrappers around github.com/daviddengcn/go-colortext for easy logging.

+# license

+Beerware.
+Patches welcome.